alertlogic/ehub-collector/README.md

 ## DLBlob Function

+Both `EHubActivityLogs` and `EHubGeneral` may not be able to process incoming event hub records.
+If that happens then unprocessed messages are saved as blobs to the `alertlogic-dl` container so that collection can be retried at a later time.
+The `alertlogic-dl` container is located in the collector web application storage account which is created durign collector setup.
-The `DLBlob` function processes dead letter blob produced by `EHubGeneral` and `EHubActivityLog` function.
-Every 15 minutes the `DLBlob` function lists all blobs located in  `alertlogic-dl` container and processes them according to the function dead letter blob belongs to.
+The `DLBlob` function processes dead letter blobs very 15 minutes.
+The `DLBlob` function lists all blobs located in  `alertlogic-dl` container and processes them according to the function which dead letter blob belongs to.
 Once a blob is processed it gets removed from the container.

 # Local Development